 Although Tinder started working again soon enough, users noticed that they had lost all their matches in the process.
 Users vented their anger on Twitter.

 LOL tinder went down, I lost all my matches, and now I’m just contemplating if this really is my time to cancel men👌🏻

 — Ashhh; (@queeeeeeeeeenn_) April 4, 2018

-Tinder announced that you’ll be able to include a two seconds video loop of yourself in the gallery to greet future matches.
+Tinder announced that you’ll be able to include a two second video loop of yourself in the gallery to greet future matches.
 The company is also testing the ability to add up to nine photos or so-called “Loops” to your profile.
 According to a report by TechCrunch, users won’t be able to create loops in-app like they can in Boomerang.
 Instead, they will have to import videos of Live Photos directly from their camera roll.

 Let’s just hope that Facebook’s continued efforts to revamp its data policy won’t interfere with the Tinder Loops roll-out.